aiden1999/capstone/docs/planning.md

   - _List of top/bottom n route with time_
   - _Map with routes shown (if possible)_
 - Total services by operator
-  - Breakdown into service type
+  - Breakdown into service type (filter)
   - _Table/list, pie charts, bar charts_
 - Frequency of services by time (day, week, month, year)
   - _Line or bar charts_